emattson/p/README.md

+# This is meant to be a secure pgp implementation of P

 # <a href="http://unsetbit.com/p">P</a> is for peer-to-peer networking with browsers

 P is a small framework used to create browser-to-browser networks (as opposed to just a connection).
 With P, you can: